pdb64/pdb64/README.md

 ### Hi there 👋🏻

-- 🙋🏻 My name is Pádraig, but people know me professionally as Patrick.
+- 🙋🏻 My name is Patrick.
 I use he/they pronouns.
-- 🧑🏻‍🎓 I’m currently taking a sabbatical and I am not open to new opportunities.
 - 🧑🏻‍🔬 Sometimes I experiment with load balancers and databases.
 - 🪐 I'm passionate about Astronomy and Meteorology!